pramnora/python/library/turtle/shapes/README.md

 PROGRAM: FIRST DRAFT

-At first, I started with the following code...; which draws a simple 4 sided square.
+At first, I started with the following code...;
+which uses a combination of LOGO Turtle graphics(Python library)/
+and, Python 'for' loop to draw a simple 4 sided square onto the output screen.

 >>import turtle
 >>for drawSquare in range(1,5):
 >>    turtle.forward(100)